AlvyneZ/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Prints the type of the file named iamafile in /tmp
 - Create a symbolic link to /bin/ls named __ls__
 - Copies some HTML files
+- Move all files beginning with an uppercase letter to the directory /tmp/u